kavia-common/device-inventory-6039-5922/Frontend/device-inventory-6039-5922/README.md

 - location: string

 Notes
-- If the backend is not yet available, the frontend will display error messages from failed fetch calls based on the configured base URL.
+- If the backend is not yet available or the URL is incorrect, the frontend will display error messages from failed fetch calls.